SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxnapart-3baby-steps-and-your-first-control.markdown

-                If you do not like where it is hover over the line and your cursor should change, holding down the left mouse button will enable you to drag it.&nbsp; However if you put down to many then you can double click the line to remove it
+                If you do not like where it is hover over the line and your cursor should change, holding down the left mouse button will enable you to drag it.
+However if you put down to many then you can double click the line to remove it

                  |

-                Right everything is on the screen now and we can start laying it out and formatting it as we wish.&nbsp; First off we will name the two textblocks so we can refer to them later in code, so double click on the first TextBlock to rename it and call it “ **TimeLabel”** (case sensitive).
+                Right everything is on the screen now and we can start laying it out and formatting it as we wish.
+First off we will name the two textblocks so we can refer to them later in code, so double click on the first TextBlock to rename it and call it “ **TimeLabel”** (case sensitive).